 - Gilded Cage: Vandal Savage built up a nice piece of civilization for himself over the past thousands of years.
 Though it's implied to be both the result of keeping himself busy and making his self-imposed punishment as the last man on Earth more comfortable.
 It's telling he did build a spacecraft to leave Earth, but decided he wasn't worthy of leaving.

 - Go Mad from the Isolation: Yes and no. Being alone for 30,000 years has cured Vandal Savage of his megalomania and powerlust (global domination isn't so great when it's by default because you're the last man on earth).
 It also left him very eccentric and detached, such as when he recounts his destruction of the Justice League as if he were describing a sporting event.
-When Superman calls him insane, he cheerfully tells him that he is, but that doesn't mean he's not a nice guy now.
+When Superman calls him insane, he cheerfully says thats true, but that doesn't mean he's not a nice guy now.

 - Gory Discretion Shot: Superman kills the pack leader of the wolf-like creatures with a sword he forged, but only the swinging of the sword is shown.